MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 ## XAML-specific features

-Some of the following features are universally available in the Visual Studio IDE, yet there are added dimensions to these features that make coding easier for XAML developers.
+Most of the following features are universally available in the Visual Studio IDE, yet there are added dimensions to some of them that make coding easier for XAML developers.

 ### XAML code snippets